JonathanZWhite/less-in-practice/README.md

 ##Organization

 ####Modularization
 Keep your your LESS modular.
-For example, instead of having over-sized main.less, split your less into files `home.less`, `landing.less`, etc.
+For example, instead of having over-sized `main.less`, split your less into files `home.less` or `landing.less` and import them into your `main.less`.